DeepTrackAI/cell_counting_dataset/README.md

 ## Attribution

-When using this replication dataset, please cite the original dataset as follows:
+If you use this dataset, please cite both the BBBC039v1 dataset and the reference articles as follows:
 *"We used image set BBBC039v1 (Caicedo et al., Cytometry Part A, 2019), available from the Broad Bioimage Benchmark Collection (Ljosa et al., Nature Methods, 2012)."*

+### Cite the dataset

-### Cite the papers:
+### Cite the reference articles:
-Caicedo JC, et al. *Evaluation of Deep Learning Strategies for Nucleus Segmentation in Fluorescence Images.* Cytometry Part A 95(9): 952-965 (2019). [https://doi.org/10.1002/cyto.a.23863](https://doi.org/10.1002/cyto.a.23863)
+Caicedo JC, et al. *Evaluation of Deep Learning Strategies for Nucleus Segmentation in Fluorescence Images.* Cytometry Part A 95(9): 952-965 (2019).
+[DOI: 10.1002/cyto.a.23863](https://doi.org/10.1002/cyto.a.23863)

 ```bibtex
 @article{caicedo2019evaluation,